Deterministic Suffix-reading Automata: Complexity of minimization

 The alphabet $\Sigma_G$ is given by $V \cup E \cup \{ \$\} \cup D$ where $D = \{1,2, \dots, \theta\}$.
 States of $M_G$ are $V \cup \{q^{init}, q^{sink}, q^{acc}\}$.
 For simplicity, we use the same notation for $v$ as a vertex in $G$, $v$ as a letter in $\Sigma_G$ and $v$ as a state of $M_G$.
 The actual role of $v$ will be clear from the context.
 For every edge $e = (u, v)$, there are two transitions in the automaton: $u \xra{e} v$ and $v \xra{e} u$.
 For every $v \in V$, there are transitions $q^{init} \xra{v} v$ and $v \xra{\$} q^{acc}$.
 This automaton can be completed by adding all missing transitions to the sink state $q^{sink}$.
 Figure~\ref{fig:complexity-mg} (left) illustrates the neighbourhood of a state $u$.
 The notation $e''$ stands for any edge that is not incident on $u$; there is one transition for every such $e''$.
 Initial and accepting states are respectively $q^{init}$ and $q^{acc}$.
 Let $L_G(u)$ be the set of words that have an accepting run in $M_G$ starting from $u$ as the initial state.
 If $u \neq v$, $L_G(u) = L_G(v)$ implies $(u,v)$ is an edge and there are no other edges outgoing either from $u$ or $v$.
 To avoid this corner case, we restrict the vertex cover problem to connected graphs of 3 or more vertices.
 Then we have $M_G$ to be a minimal DFA, with no two states equivalent.
 Here are two main ideas.

 \emph{Suppressing a state.} Suppose state $u$ of $M_G$ is suppressed (i.e. $u$ is not in a suffix-tracking set).
 In Figure~\ref{fig:complexity-mg}, we show the induced transitions from $q^{init}$ and a vertex $v$.
-However, some of them will be useless transitions: most importantly, the set of transitions $q^{init} \xra{u1, u2, \dots, u\theta} q^{sink}$ will be useless bigger-suffix-transitions due to $q^{init} \xra{1, 2, \dots, \theta} q^{sink}$.
+However, some of them will be redundant transitions: most importantly, the set of transitions $q^{init} \xra{u1, u2, \dots, u\theta} q^{sink}$ will be redundant bigger-suffix-transitions due to $q^{init} \xra{1, 2, \dots, \theta} q^{sink}$.
 Similarly, $v \xra{e1, e2, \dots, e\theta} q^{sink}$ will be removed.
-There are some more useless bigger-suffix-transitions, like $v \xra{e e''} q^{sink}$ for some $e''$ that is not incident on $v$ and $u$.
+There are some more redundant bigger-suffix-transitions, like $v \xra{e e''} q^{sink}$ for some $e''$ that is not incident on $v$ and $u$.
 So from each $v$, at most $2 |E|$ transitions are added.
-But crucially, after removing useless transitions, the $\theta$ transitions from $u$ no longer appear.
+But crucially, after removing redundant transitions, the $\theta$ transitions from $u$ no longer appear.
 If we choose $\theta$ large enough to compensate for the other transitions, we get an overall reduction in size by suppressing states.

 \emph{Two states connected by an edge cannot both be suppressed.} Suppose $e = (u, v)$ is an edge.
 If $S$ is a set where $u, v \notin S$, then the transition $v \xra{e} u$ is not suffix-compatible: the simple word $ue$ from $q^{init}$ to $v$, when extended with $e$ gives the word $uee$; no suffix of $uee$ is a simple word from $q^{init}$ to $u$.
 We deduce that suffix-tracking sets in $M_G$ correspond to a vertex cover in $G$, and vice-versa.